huntdatacenter/docs/docs/index.md

     isMascot: true
   },
   {
-    id: 'card5',
+    id: 'card4',
-    title: 'Scientific products',
+    title: 'About',
     href: 'https://about.hdc.ntnu.no/',
-    description: 'Explore and evolve.
-See the main HUNT Cloud page for information on HUNT Cloud\'s scientific products and services.', }
+    description: 'Read more about HUNT Cloud and our services.', }
 ];